Function Words as Statistical Cues for Language Learning: Which Properties of Function Words Support Syntactic Learning?

 \subsection{Model \& Training}

 We train GPT-2 Small models from scratch on each language variant.
 To ensure a fair comparison, a dedicated tokenizer is trained for each manipulated corpus to accommodate vocabulary changes.
 Each model is trained for 10 epochs.
 We report results averaged over 3 random seeds.
 Detailed hyperparameters are provided in Appendix~\ref{trainingdetails}.
+For each language, we also train a $5$-gram model with Kneser-Ney smoothing using KenLM \citep{heafield2011kenlm}.